Addressing the policy of inhumane treatment of children

 Back in the early 1970s, I used to watch Sesame Street.
 I don’t think I really have to explain Sesame Street, do I?
-It’s this kids’ show started in 1969, broadcast on public television in the United States, ostensibly to educate children, with the extensive use of puppets, or, specifically, Muppet characters designed by the late Jim Henson.
-The program has spread to a couple dozens of countries, in a number of languages.
+It’s this kids’ show that started in 1969, broadcast on public television in the United States, ostensibly to educate children, with the extensive use of puppets, or, specifically, Muppet characters designed by the late Jim Henson.
+The program has spread to a couple of dozens of countries, in a number of languages.

 The “trouble” was that I didn’t have any children to give me cover; I just liked watching it, even though I was in my early twenties.
 I wished that there was a show so cool when I was growing up. and I liked the songs, such as Rubber Duckie, and, naturally, Bein’ Green.
-I even own the 10th anniversary album from 1979, though I had pretty much stopped watching by then.
+I even own the 10th-anniversary album from 1979, though I had pretty much stopped watching by then.

 Skip ahead a few decades, and I have a child of my own.
 Over the years, the show has tackled issues such as language differences, disabilities, hunger, and, notably bullying.
 Do I watch Sesame Street on TV?
 Not really.
 But I DO watch the videos.
 Sesame Street has always been cool, offering famous grown-ups the chance to participate.
 The video by Feist may be the one that reminded me that Sesame Street was still doing the celebrity thing.